 - A minimum of three clinical conferences per week.
 (May include grand rounds or multidisciplinary conferences.)

-The award will include complimentary subscriptions to HEPATOLOGY and Liver Transplantation for the duration of the Fellowship period.
+- The fellowship will include complimentary subscriptions to HEPATOLOGY and Liver Transplantation for the duration of the Fellowship period.

 Candidates will be evaluated based upon their background and their commitment to a career in adult or pediatric clinical hepatology.
 Specifically, candidates will be reviewed based on: